Photos show black slick in water near Gulf oil rig after Ida

 Port Fourchon, which took a direct hit from the storm, is the primary service hub for hundreds of oil and gas rigs offshore.
 The port also contains oil terminals and pipelines that account for about 90% of the oil and gas production from the Gulf.

-Photos taken by AP from a chartered helicopter Tuesday, as well as the NOAA imagery, show extensive damage to the sprawling facility, including sunken vessels, collapsed structures and more than a dozen large overturned fuel storage tanks.
+Photos taken by the AP from a chartered helicopter Tuesday, as well as the NOAA imagery, show extensive damage to the sprawling facility, including sunken vessels, collapsed structures and more than a dozen large overturned fuel storage tanks.

-Ida’s winds, equivalent to a EF3 tornado, peeled the roofs off large steel buildings in the harbor and toppled metal light poles.
+Ida’s winds, equivalent to an EF3 tornado, peeled the roofs off large steel buildings in the harbor and toppled metal light poles.
 Trucks, cranes and shipping containers were piled into jumbled heaps.

-Chett Chiasson, the executive director of Greater Lafourche Port Commission, told AP late Tuesday that the companies based at Port Fourchon were entering what would likely be a lengthy recovery phase.
+Chett Chiasson, the executive director of Greater Lafourche Port Commission, told the AP late Tuesday that the companies based at Port Fourchon were entering what would likely be a lengthy recovery phase.
 A top priority, he said, will be clearing roads and removing sunken vessels so boats can safely navigate the harbor.

 Associated Press Investigative Reporter Michael Biesecker reported from Washington.
-AP reporters Matthew Daly in Washington and David Koenig in Dallas contributed.
+Associated Press reporters Matthew Daly in Washington and David Koenig in Dallas contributed.

 Follow Biesecker at http://twitter.com/mbieseck